Students

 Leeds students campaigned for Leeds University to sell its shares in all companies with South African interests throughout the 1970s.
 In response to student pressure the university sold its holdings in ICI in 1973 and agreed to disinvest from firms whose South African involvement exceeded 5% of their total interests.
 This bulletin pointed out that this excluded firms which made a strategically important contribution to the apartheid economic like the oil companies Shell and BP.

-Leeds students produced this badge to promote their campaign to persuade Leeds University to sell its shares in companies with South African interests.
-They set up Leeds University South Africa Anti-Investment Group as part of the drive to persuade universities to disinvest from South Africa co-ordinated by the NUS-AAM student network in the 1970s.
+Leeds students produced this badge for their campaign to persuade Leeds University to sell its shares in companies with South African interests.
+They set up Leeds University South Africa Anti-Investment Group as part of a campaign co-ordinated by the NUS-AAM student network in the 1970s.
 In response to student pressure, the university sold its holdings in ICI in 1973 and agreed to disinvest from firms whose South African involvement exceeded 5% of their total interests.

 Agenda for the seventh NUS/AAM student conference held at the University of Manchester Institute of Science and Technology in July 1978.
 Every year through the 1970s and early 1980s the NUS/AAM student network held an conference to discuss campaign priorities.